Hetsh/docker-php-nextcloud/README.md

 # PHP-FPM
-PHP FastCGI Process Manager, equipped with modules for Nextcloud.
+PHP FastCGI Process Manager, equipped with extensions for Nextcloud.

 ## Running the server
 ```bash